 It is in your child’s interest to be in a position to benefit from the very best and most advanced treatment available in your region, or if you are local, throughout New Jersey and Philadelphia.
 There may be a significant difference in the treatment and services that private medical insurance or such programs as Medicaid will cover, and the most desirable state of the art treatment.

-If your child has suffered a preventable birth injury, getting the compensation that you deserve may be the only way to provide the care and services needed to maximize your child’s recovery and potential.
+If your child has suffered a preventable birth injury in NJ or PA, getting the compensation that you deserve may be the only way to provide the care and services needed to maximize your child’s recovery and potential.

-Collectively, New Jersey Cerebral Palsy Lawyers Michael L. Weiss, Esq. and Robert E. Paarz, Esq. have presented over 40 medical malpractice cases involving a Cerebral Palsy injury to juries, having helped many families obtain the financial assistance needed to lessen or eliminate the financial burden caused by Cerebral Palsy.
+PA and New Jersey Cerebral Palsy Lawyers Weiss & Paarz have collectively presented over 40 medical malpractice cases involving a Cerebral Palsy injury to juries, having helped many families obtain the financial assistance needed to lessen or eliminate the financial burden caused by Cerebral Palsy.
 They are committed to using their knowledge and experience to help the victims of preventable birth injuries obtain fair compensation.